byui-cit/wdd131/src/prove/mission-statement-2.md

 If we review the list of steps above we can see the following is left:

-1. With JavaScript select the 'select` element out of the DOM.
+1. With JavaScript select the `select` element out of the DOM.
 2. Add an event listener to the selected element.
 We should listen for a `change` event.
 3. Create a function called `changeTheme` that will get called by the event listener when the select option is changed.
 That function should do the following:
     1. Check to see what option is currently selected on our theme selector.